© Wiley Periodicals, Inc. and Dialog, Inc.

 Preparing your article for submission:

 Length: Thematic and other major articles should be roughly 4,000 to 6,000 words.
-Articles for categories such as "Views and Counterviews" and "Dialogue in Dialog" should be roughly 2,000 words.
+Articles for sections such as "Views and Counterviews" and "Dialogue in Dialog" should be roughly 2,000 words.
 Book reviews are limited to a maximum of 1,000 words.

 Foreign Words: Please use transliterations for words written in Greek, Hebrew, Arabic, etc. Include accents only where absolutely necessary.
 Please conform transliterations to the style used by the Journal of Biblical Literature or the Society of Biblical Literature's Handbook of Style.
 When any foreign language is used, provide English translation set within parentheses after the foreign word or clause, except for commonly known words.
 Italicize all foreign words or phrases.